 New residents must have their vehicles pass inspection before having it registered and titled.
 After having it inspected, owners should take the following to their county tax office:

-- title application fee of $28 or $33, depending on the county, and
+- Title application fee of $28 or $33, depending on the county

 Additional fees may also be due at the time of registration.
 For more information, contact your Texas county tax office.
 For information about the new resident tax, contact the Texas Comptroller of Public Accounts.

-Active duty members of the U.S. Armed Forces and non-resident, full-time students attending a Texas college or university are not required to title or register their vehicles in Texas.
+Active duty members of the U.S. Armed Forces and non-resident, full-time students attending a Texas college or university aren't required to title or register their vehicles in Texas.